 If you want to start messing around with scheduled tasks in code, you'll need to know about the IScheduledJobRepository interface.
 The IScheduledJobRepository API will give you access to do things like delete, get and update the current tasks registered with Episerver.
 To use the IScheduledJobRepository code, you can access it like this.
-NOTE, using ServiceLocator in code is an anti-pattern, use constructor injection.
+Using ServiceLocator in code is an anti-pattern and is written this way to make the code easier to read in this article.
+Use constructor injection in your solution.

 Like a lot of things Episerver, the code is pretty simple.
 If you want to disable a task, you can do something like this: